PDAL/data/README.md

 data
 ====

-*Notice* Original files are being removed and reuploaded via Git LFS.

-Example point cloud data for PDAL testing and evaluation
+Example point cloud data for PDAL testing and evaluation.